First a bit of scene-setting on why airtightness matters

 Seal structural connections

-Where elements connect there is always potential for leakage, floor / wall, wall/ ceiling, other potential problem areas to ensure are sealed are suspended floors, joists between floors and ground floor screeds and slabs.
+Where elements connect there is always the potential for leakage, floor/wall, wall/ ceiling, other potential problem areas to ensure are sealed are suspended floors, joists between floors and ground floor screeds and slabs.
 Areas that require proper detailing and careful application are floor joists and roof wall connections.
 Remember' all the structural elements will be built over so rectifying mistakes later will be costly and disruptive, the motto is "do it once, do it right"

 Seal waste and supply pipework